-- 2. Connect the drain reagent with reinforced tube 6x12mm to a drain.
+- Connect the drain reagent with reinforced tube 6x12mm to a drain.
 Make sure there is enough slope. - 3.
 Remove the red plugs in the measuring pot and the raiser tube before commissioning.
 If the SPI is not immediately operational, leave the red plugs in place.

 Be sure the SPI measuring cell and measuring pot is protected against dust or dirt.
-Dust or dirt can damage the valves and measuring cell. - 4.
-If the supply and return line are connected, the measuring water supply can be opened.
-Ensure for sufficient flow (minimum 5 l / h).
+Dust or dirt can damage the valves and measuring cell.

+for sufficient flow (minimum 5 l / h).
 If the water runs off quietly via the overflow pipe the flow is sufficient.
-Advice is about 20-50l / hour for sufficient flow reagent in the measuring water pipes.
+Advice is about 20-50l / hour for sufficient flow in the measuring water pipes.

-- 5. The SPI can now be connected electrically, see chapter 5.3 - 6.
+- 4. The SPI can now be connected electrically, see chapter 5.3 - 5.
 Put the SPI into operation, see chapter 6